AllureOfTheStars/Allure/GameDefinition/PLAYING.md

                If ever you turn your back in fear, expect to be chased tirelessly by sight, sound and smell.

+Allure of the Stars is a turn-based game.
+You issue a command.
+Then you watch its results unfold on the screen without you being able to intervene.
+Then all settles down and you have as much time as you want to inspect the battlefield and think about your next move.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
 To be honest, a lot of imagination is required,